langenhagen/omnimacro/README.md

 There you can set a command's name, the path to the `omnimacro.sh` executable and a key combination.

-Create 2 shortcuts: 1 shortcut for recording a macro and 1 shortcut for executing a macro.
+Best create 2 shortcuts: 1 shortcut for recording a macro and 1 shortcut for executing a macro.

 ## Contributing